spencerwooo/cwim/README.md

     <FILE_OR_PATH>    Target file or target directory
 ```

 `cwim` is a command line tool for counting words inside a markdown file / markdown files.
-Written in pure Rust, `cwim` is fast, minimal and is compatible with almost any Unicode text segmentation.
+Written in pure Rust, `cwim` is fast, minimal and is compatible with almost any Unicode text segmentation. `cwim` is built attempting to mimic the functionalities of [`cloc` - Count lines of code](https://github.com/AlDanial/cloc).

+_**Note:** I wrote this to study Rust in the first place, meaning `cwim` has not been proven to be production-ready._

 ## Usage